Sierra-Alpha/desert/readme.md

 But really this:

-The inspiration came because I have multiple OS's that I develop on Windows, Linux and MacOS, both for work and home, I used to use VS Code but my remote connection for work was over a Citrix Session and some how VS Code caused the Citrx session to crash so I had to get used to different tools.
+The inspiration came because I have multiple OS's that I develop on, Windows, Linux and MacOS, both for work and home, I used to use VS Code but my remote connection for work was over a Citrix Session and some how VS Code caused the Citrx session to crash so I had to get used to different tools.
 I tried Eclipse